racoffey/ImageAnalyser/README.md

 App has been converted to Swift 2.3, so is compatible with Xcode8.0 and iOS10.
 It can be run stand alone and does not require 3rd party components.

 The Google API key has not been included as the app is not commericalised.
-If needed the key can be requested from racoffey@gmail.com.
+If needed the key can be requested from racoffey@gmail.com, and shall be updated in the Constants.swift file.